MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-formflow-formbuilder.md

 In this example, the [Advanced.Field.SetType][setType] method specifies the field type (`null` represents an enumeration field).
-The [Advanced.Field.SetActive][setActive] method specifies that the field should only be enabled if the the length of the sandwich is `Length.FootLong`.
+The [Advanced.Field.SetActive][setActive] method specifies that the field should only be enabled if the length of the sandwich is `Length.FootLong`.
 Finally, the [Advanced.Field.SetDefine][setDefine] method specifies an async delegate that defines the field.
 The delegate is passed the current state object and the [Advanced.Field][field] that is being dynamically defined.